XmasBunny25/CreativeMinds/creative-minds-main/README.md

-# Creative minds tool
+## Creative Minds tool

 Description:
-It’s a tool used to create a brand style guide without a help of a web developer, every element of the brand guide is editable
+It’s a tool used to create a brand style guide without the help of a web developer, every element of the brand guide is editable.

 ## Installation

-open the pages with live server
+Open the pages with live server.
-The changes cannot be viewed in a different PC, the data is stored in the Local Storage
+The changes cannot be viewed on a different PC, the data is stored on the Local Storage.

 ## Roadmap

 * Dynamic menu
-* connecting it to a database
+* Connecting it to a database
 * Adding custom fonts
 * Multiple users